ElricEttmueller/Cultural-Coding-Probing/02_your_task/README.md

 - Check `FAQ.md` in the root directory
 - Review task-specific READMEs
-- Reach out through Discord or email
+- Reach out through email

 Ready to begin?
 Choose your task and dive in! 🏊‍♂️